U.S. flag

 Clinical characteristics.

-X-linked Opitz G/BBB syndrome (X-OS) is a multiple-congenital-anomaly disorder characterized by facial anomalies (hypertelorism, prominent forehead, widow's peak, broad nasal bridge, anteverted nares), genitourinary abnormalities (hypospadias, cryptorchidism, and hypoplastic/bifid scrotum), and laryngotracheoesophageal defects.
-Developmental delay and intellectual disability are observed in about 50% of affected males.
-Cleft lip and/or palate are present in approximately 50% of affected individuals.
-Other malformations (present in <50% of individuals) include congenital heart defects, imperforate or ectopic anus, and midline brain defects (Dandy-Walker malformation and agenesis or hypoplasia of the corpus callosum and/or cerebellar vermis).
+MID1-related Opitz G/BBB syndrome (MID1-OS) is characterized by facial anomalies (hypertelorism, prominent forehead, widow's peak, broad nasal bridge, anteverted nares), genitourinary abnormalities (hypospadias, cryptorchidism, and hypoplastic/bifid scrotum), and laryngotracheoesophageal defects.
+Developmental delay and intellectual disability are observed in about 30% of affected males.
+Cleft lip and/or palate are present in approximately half of affected males.
+Other malformations (present in <50% of affected males) include congenital heart defects, imperforate or ectopic anus, and midline brain defects (Dandy-Walker malformation and agenesis or hypoplasia of the corpus callosum and/or cerebellar vermis).
 Wide clinical variability occurs even among members of the same family.
 Female heterozygotes usually manifest hypertelorism only.

 Diagnosis/testing.